Crawling technicolor: NG-mode solutions of the CS equations

+for $q \cdot q' \sim \{m\ \mbox{or}\ M\}^2_\pi \sim 0$.
 In chiral-scale perturbation theory or crawling TC, dimensional transmutation persists at $\alpha_s{}^{}_\textsc{ir}$ or $\alphaIR$ through dependence on the dilaton decay constants $4\pi f_\sigma$ or $4\pi F_\sigma$.
-There are \emph{no} theoretical reasons, beyond a disregard for old but well-established work on the scaling NG mode for strong interactions \cite{Carr71}, for supposing that dimensional transmutation a) necessarily ``turns itself off'' as a fixed point is approached, or b) prevents a NG-mode fixed point from forming anywhere outside the conformal window, with scale invariance hidden and not explicitly broken. \footnote{As observed in a ``note added'' in \cite{CT2}, footnote 20 of \cite{Yam14} misses these points.
-Contrary to footnote 8 of \cite{Bando}, it is \emph{not possible} to deduce anything about IR fixed points from the one-loop formula for the beta function.} At present, lattice calculations are the only guide: \begin{enumerate} \item If $N_f$ is large enough, WW-mode IR fixed points with manifestly scale invariant Green's functions are observed, in agreement with eq.~(\ref{CS WW}).
+There are \emph{no} theoretical reasons, beyond a disregard for old but well-established work on the scaling NG mode for strong interactions \cite{Carr71}, to suppose that dimensional transmutation a) necessarily ``turns itself off'' as a fixed point is approached, or b) prevents an NG-mode fixed point from forming anywhere outside the conformal window, with scale invariance hidden and not explicitly broken. \footnote{As observed in a ``note added'' in Ref.~\cite{CT2}, footnote 20 of Ref.~\cite{Yam14} missed these points.
+Contrary to footnote 8 of Ref.~\cite{Bando}, it is \emph{not possible} to deduce anything about IR fixed points from the one-loop formula for the beta function.} At present, lattice calculations are the only guide: \begin{enumerate}[label=(\arabic*)] \item If $N_f$ is large enough, WW-mode IR fixed points with manifestly scale-invariant Green's functions are observed, in agreement with Eq.~(\ref{CS WW}).
 The results define what is meant by the conformal window \cite{Del10}. \item For smaller values of $N_f$ outside the conformal window, where dimensional transmutation occurs, it remains to be seen if there are NG-mode IR fixed points \cite{Del14}.
-If so, scale invariance is not manifest because of eqs.~(\ref{result}) and (\ref{result2}).
-Signals for this on the lattice will be considered in section \ref{lattice}. \end{enumerate}
+If so, scale invariance is not manifest because of Eqs.~(\ref{result}) and (\ref{result2}).
+Signals for this on the lattice will be considered in Sec.\ \ref{lattice}. \end{enumerate}

 Let us recall how, despite the absence of fermion mass terms in the Lagrangian, dimensional transmutation can arise in massless QCD and TC.
-Observable constants $\cal M$ with dimensions of mass, such as decay constants and non-NG masses, are permitted because RG invariance
+Observable constants $\cal M$ with dimensions of mass, such as decay constants and non-NG masses, are permitted because renormalization group (RG) invariance

 is consistent with $\cal M$ being proportional to the sole scale in the theory, the renormalization scale $\mu$: